BDHudson/BDHudson-bdhudson.github.io/_posts/2016-5-20-Numpy-Dask.md

 # when you want to get out of the Dask array do this.
  out = np.array(example)
 ```
-There is a lot more to both xarray and dask that I am just starting to tap into - but thats all for now.
+There is a lot more to both xarray and dask that I am just starting to tap into - but that's all for now.